pymupdf/PyMuPDF-Utilities/text-extraction/README.md

 `python fitzcli.py gettext filename.ext`

-> The script is a preview feature of PyMuPDF v1.18.16 where this will be available via `python -m fitz gettext filename.ext`.
-To use this script today, your PyMuPDF version must at least be 1.18.14.
+> This script is a preview of PyMuPDF v1.18.16, where this feature will be available via `python -m fitz gettext filename.ext`.
+To use the script today, your PyMuPDF version must at least be 1.18.14.

 ---------------------------------------